 We compensate management and other key associates through a combination of base salary and variable incentive compensation, typically based on Company performance.
 To create a "pay for performance" environment, total compensation is comprised of a base salary, generally targeted to be at median (or lower, as in the case of Mr. Nagel), plus significant at-risk performance-based variable annual cash and equity incentive compensation.
-Our executive compensation program historically has been guided by the following principles, which are intended to support our "pay for performance" philosophy:
+Our executive compensation program historically has been guided by the following principles, which are intended to support our "pay for performance" philosophy and based on year-over-year improvement for key metrics: